valancej/documentation/_pro/builds-and-configuration/caching.md

 As a way to speed up your build pipelines, Codeship supports image caching that works per-service and per-branch.

-This mean's at the end of builds, we will push any images you enabling caching for out to a secure registry and pull the image at the start of future builds to reuse as many of the image layers as possible rather than rebuilding them.
+This mean's after your build is finished, we will push any images you enable caching for out to a secure registry and pull the image at the start of future builds to reuse as many of the image layers as possible rather than rebuilding them.
 [Read more about optimizing your Dockerfile for caching.](#optimizing-your-build-to-use-the-docker-image-cache)

 To use caching on a particular service, you must add a `cached` declaration to your services description: